suraj-singh12/calculator/README.md

 # calculator
-This is a calculator made using HTML, CSS,  JS
+This is a calculator made from scratch using HTML, CSS,  JS.